Multi-head Ensemble of Smoothed Classifiers for Certified Robustness

 \subsection{Co-teaching and self-paced learning}

-Co-teaching was proposed in~\cite{han2018co} for combating label noise, and some variants were also proposed later on \cite{yu2019does,li2019dividemix,chen2022compressing}.
+Co-teaching was proposed in~\cite{han2018co} for combating label noise, and lots of variants \cite{yu2019does,nagarajan2024bayesian,chen2022compressing} were developed later.
 Co-teaching involves two DNNs and requires that each network selects its small-loss samples to \textit{teach} (train) the peer network, as it assumes that the small-loss samples are more likely to be the data with true labels.
 Therefore, two networks help each other select the possibly clean samples to prevent overfitting the noisy labels in training.
 Co-teaching is commonly suggested for fine-tuning two well-trained DNNs.

-Self-paced learning~\cite{kumar2010self,jiang2014self,DBLP:conf/bmvc/ThangarasaT18} (SPL) has been proved as a useful technique in avoiding bad local optima for better optimization results in machine learning.
+Self-paced learning~\cite{kumar2010self,xu2015multi,he2023boosting,DBLP:conf/bmvc/ThangarasaT18} (SPL) has been proved as a useful technique in avoiding bad local optima for better optimization results in machine learning.
 In SPL, the model is trained with samples in an order of increasing difficulty, which facilitates the learning process.
-The ``difficulty'' of samples is defined in a similar way as how Co-teaching thinks about the data with noisy labels: the smaller the loss, the easier the sample.
+The ``difficulty'' of samples is defined in a similar way as how co-teaching thinks about the data with noisy labels: the smaller the loss, the easier the sample.
 SPL can be conducted by hard weighting~\cite{kumar2010self} or soft weighting~\cite{xu2015multi}.
-The former conducts the optimization by only involving the easiest samples within the mini-batch in each iteration, while the latter gives a sample-wisely weighted mini-batch during the iterative updates in training.
+The former conducts the optimization by only involving the easiest samples within the mini-batch in each iteration, while the latter takes a sample-wisely weighted mini-batch during the iterative updates in training.

-Note that although the proposed SPACTE does the teaching to its peer classifiers, it is essentially different from the existing Co-teaching~\cite{han2018co}.
-In our method, multiple classifiers are designed to formulate a novel network structure on a single DNN for more economic and effective ensembles.
-Our circular-teaching is intrinsically designed for allowing communications among classifiers during the end-to-end training for certified robustness, so as to exploit more potentials of individual classifiers in the joint optimization for the ensemble.
-Our teaching mechanism is designed with the modified SPL in a specific relation to the smoothed loss, not only for better optimization solutions but also for enhanced diversities among ensembled heads.
-Appendix \ref{app:related-works} gives more discussions on the related works.
+Note that although the proposed SOME does the teaching to its peer classifiers, it is essentially different from the existing co-teaching~\cite{han2018co}.
+In our method, multiple heads (classifiers) are designed to formulate a novel network structure on a single DNN for more economic and effective ensembles.
+Our circular-teaching is intrinsically designed for allowing communications among classifiers during the end-to-end training, so as to exploit more potentials of individual classifiers in the joint optimization for the ensemble.
+Our teaching mechanism is designed with the modified SPL in a specific relation to the proposed smoothed loss, not only for better optimization solutions but also for benefits of strengthening certified robustness.
+More discussions on the related works can be found in \ref{app:related-works}.